jarkkokotaniemi/Nautto/README.md

 Project for Programmable Web Project course.

 ## Course project requirements
 Api should follow ROA and REST principles.
-Therefore we shall do it that way.

 ## Description
 This project is about a distributed info screen system.